microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 1. Navigate to the Log Analytics Workspace and open *Agents configuration* in the left navigation pane.

+    > **Note**
+    >  The screenshots still show the old name *Agents configuration*.
+Please look for the rebranded item *Legacy agents management*.
+The screenshots and MicroHack will be updated once the transition from Log Analytics Client to Azure Monitor Agent is complete.

 ![image](./img/7_agent_configuration.png)

 2. Select *Add windows event log* and add the *System* logs to the workspace.
 Hit apply.